AresMUSH/aresmush.com/tutorials/config/fs3skills_skills.md

 ## Changing an Existing Ability

-If you remove, rename, or change the category of an ability (e.g., moving it from Action Skill to Background Skill or vice-versa), when characters *already* have that ability on their sheets, you will cause errors.
+If you want to remove, rename, or change the category of an existing ability (e.g., moving it from Action Skill to Background Skill or vice-versa), you will either need to:

+1. Make sure nobody has that ability.
+2. Use a code tinker to update existing abilities behind the scenes.

+You'll also need to update any chargen or combat configuration that references that ability (e.g., a weapon skill or CG starting skill).

+If you remove, rename, or change a skill category when characters *already* have that ability on their sheets, you will cause errors.
 Characters may not be able to change/remove the modified skills, or you might get configuration errors such as:

     Error: "Error in skills configuration -- action skill Archery not found."